talkable/talkable-docs/source/integration/custom/integration_components.rst

    **Script Location.** The Post Purchase script should be placed on the checkout confirmation page.

-   **Script Dependency.** The Post Purchase script is dependent on the Initialization script to run.
+   **Script Dependency.** The Post Purchase script should be fired after the Initialization script.

    **Data Capture.** This script needs to capture purchase based details